The Digital Marketing Funnel: Understanding the Online Buyer’s Journey

 Revenue: Measuring revenue isn’t just about the total profit, but also considering the LTV (lifetime value) of a customer.
 The LTV metric is why there are 4 other stages or metrics that are crucial to measure before revenue.

-Lead Generation Tactics for the Digitial Marketing funnel
+Lead generation tactics for the digital marketing funnel

 Marketing is no longer simply launching a campaign and obtaining once-off purchases from buyers.
 It’s a long game, and over time if done correctly can generate rewarding results for businesses.
 Avinash Kaushik’s See-Think-Do-Care Model gives strategy suggestions depending on where the buyer is at on the digital marketing funnel.